 |Dr. Kemp earned her baccalaureate from Harvard College, master’s in Public Health, master’s in clinical psychology, and doctorate in clinical psychology from Boston University.
 She completed her clinical internship at Franciscan Children’s in Boston, MA.
 She teaches Abnormal Psychology, Psychological Testing, and Cognitive-Behavioral Therapy.
 Her clinical interests include parent, child, and family interventions for youth internalizing disorders.
 Her research interests include the cultural context of clinical care, parenting intervention, family expressed emotion and psychopathology, and community-level sources of chronic stress and psychopathology risk.|

 Two psychology professors retired at the end of the 2018 academic year.
 The Psychology Department hosted a retirement reception and farewell dinner for James P. Buchanan, PhD, and Thomas P. Hogan, PhD.

 Psychology Professor Awarded $800,000 NIH Grant

-University of Scranton psychology professor Danielle Arigo, Ph.D., was awarded a competitive National Institute of Health (NIH) K23 Award, which is a career development award for patient-oriented research.
+Danielle Arigo, Ph.D., assistant professor of psychology, won a $800,000, five-year National Institute of Health (NIH) K23 Award, which is a career development award for patient-oriented research.
 She is the first Scranton professor to receive this type of NIH grant.
 The award supports training and mentored research experiences for junior researchers with promise to develop as independent investigators.

 Two of our faculty members, Drs.
 John Norcross and Thomas Hogan, have created 12 modules on preparing and applying to graduate school.
 These modules are offered free of charge on the American Psychological Association (APA) website and provide essential information and indispensable guidance.
 Click on www.apa.org/education/grad/application-video-series.aspx to access the modules.